kukuu/digitalTransformationStrategies/README.md

 Multi-speed IT is achieved by bringing together a network of skills, instituting a dynamic operating model and installing flexible governance models.

+##### Implementing Digital Strategy Framework

+DSF can be built around the following.
+The exact structure will vary depending on the specific needs of the business:

+	1. Understand the Corporate Strategy and business domain

+	2. Assess current state of IT Strategy and understanding  existing systems and processes

+	3. Define Initiatives

+	4. Develop a Strategy Roadmap

+		i.
+Objective setting and measures of success (What you want to achieve - digitally and as a wider business)

+		ii.
+Opportunity Analysis - What you could be doing and potential rewards

+		iii.
+Barrier analysis - What’s stopping you doing this?
+How we can get around this

+		iv.
+Customer profiling and needs analysis - How you could serve your audiences better

+	    v.
+Stakeholder engagement and Market Analysis.

+	5. Communicate  strategy

 ##### Key services to deliver digital solutions and consulting services:

 	1. Business model innovation